Updated on 1/11/2023

 Physical contact can be problematic on two levels for someone with intimacy issues.
 Either they may totally avoid intimacy or they may constantly crave it.
 Both patterns can be detrimental to a healthy relationship, as the other partner is left trying to navigate unhealthy demands or expectations about how much and what types of contact are desired and allowed.

-A fear of intimacy can sometimes be linked to trust issues and fear of rejection.
+A fear of intimacy can sometimes be linked to trust issues in a relationship and fear of rejection.
 If someone’s trying to avoid connecting on a deeper level, it’s not uncommon for a fear of trust to also be present.

 What Causes Fear of Intimacy?

-Anxiety disorders: Social anxiety disorders or a social phobia can lead to a fear of intimacy in some adult relationships.
-Sometimes, when someone is deeply afraid of being judged or rejected, they deal with it by avoiding intimate connections with others.
+- Anxiety disorders: Social anxiety disorders or a social phobia can lead to a fear of intimacy in an adult relationship.
+Sometimes, when someone is deeply afraid of feeling judged or rejected, they deal with it by avoiding intimate connections with others.
 Other phobias — like a fear of being touched — can also be a part of intimacy issues.

-Past sexual abuse: Sexual abuse that occurs during childhood can directly result in a fear of intimacy in adult relationships.
-Difficulty trusting others is often at the root of why intimacy can become problematic in the adult life of somebody who’s been sexually abused.
+- Past sexual abuse: Sexual abuse that occurs during childhood can directly result in a fear of intimacy in an adult relationship.
+Difficulty trusting others is often at the root of why emotional intimacy can become problematic in the adult life of somebody who’s been sexually abused.

 Many times, intimacy issues, meaning fears of being too close to someone, stem from a childhood experience that is triggered by adult relationships.
 This is one reason why addressing only current relationships might not be beneficial in helping when fear of intimacy signs are present.